 Droughts are becoming more prevalent in certain parts of the world, while floods are becoming stronger and more devastating in other parts of the world.
 The public is becoming aware that many of these extremes are exacerbated by human activities.
 And governments are responding by asking universities, nonprofits, and private consultants to provide them with research they can use to guide them in regulating more carefully and in watershed restoration.

 Do You Care About Water?

-Do you recognize the integral part that water plays in maintaining earth's natural systems and helping it thrive?
-Are you determined to do something positive for the environment - be part of a new way of conducting business that honors the ways of Nature?
+Do you recognize the integral part that water plays in maintaining the earth's natural systems and helping it thrive?
+Are you determined to do something positive for the environment—be part of a new way of conducting business that honors the ways of Nature?
 Are you tired of seeing the destruction and pollution caused by those who would exploit, rather than respect Nature?
 Are you willing to acknowledge Nature as having its own intelligence and be a partner to that?
 Humanity needs more people like you, who care about managing the earth's fresh water supply wisely.

 Wise Water Management

 Where are our watershed wisdom providers going to come from?
 Experience is showing that wise water management is key to the success of a civilization, since water is at the center of physical, community, and economic health.
 We can't live or conduct business without it.

 When we destroy a watershed, we hurt the environment, all other living things, our work, and ourselves.
-This is happening now all over the world, including California's San Joaquin Valley and Louisiana's New Orleans area with floods, droughts, and land subsidence.
+This is happening now all over the world, including in California's San Joaquin Valley and Louisiana's New Orleans area with floods, droughts, and land subsidence.
 Land use planning skills are no longer enough when it comes to deciding where and how to build and where not to, but considering them is a start.

 Land Use Planning Careers

 Because the practice of land use planning is integral to many jobs, to some degree, this would be a worthy discipline to study.
 Let's consider the types of jobs available to a land use planner.